MEND1CANTB1AS/Math_Game/README.md

 * Make it so that the lava level rises as the time remaining on the timer decreases.
 * Make the numbers spawn at predetermined positions on the map.
 * Add enemies to attack the player.
+* Add more levels.
+* Add the player's name to the high score list.